Euricom/ai-template-cursor-typescript/README.md

 ## Overview

 This repository provides a standardized structure for AI-enhanced software development workflows.
-Rather than directly inputting commands, documentation, and feature requests into the CLI of Claude Code, this structure offers a more organized, version-controlled, and collaborative approach to working with AI coding assistants.
+Rather than directly inputting commands, documentation, and feature requests into the CLI of Cursor, this structure offers a more organized, version-controlled, and collaborative approach to working with AI coding assistants.

 ## Directory Structure